FAQS

 I keep getting an email letting me know that I have held messages.
 What is that?

-Twice a day, you'll receive an email from no-reply@georgetown.edu letting you know of any held spam messages you've received recently.
-This is a quick way to review and release those messages without having to log into your personal portal.
-If you're on the lookout for an email though, logging in to the portal is the quickest way to release a held message.
+Twice a day, you’ll receive an email from no-reply@georgetown.edu letting you know of any held spam messages you’ve received recently.
+This is a quick way to review and release those messages without having to log into your MySPAMPortal.
+If you’re on the lookout for an email though, logging in to the MySPAMPortal is the quickest way to release a held message.
+The emails frequency cannot be modified individually and the twice-a-day frequency ensures that GU users on all global campuses receive the message during the workday.

 How will this impact my email?